ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Revised examples in CBOR diagnostic notation.

 * Changed CBOR abbreviations to not collide with existing codepoints.

+* Updates and fixes in the IANA considerations.

 * Clarifications and editorial improvements.